microsoft/pxt-microbit/docs/release-tests/ble-flashing.md

         )
     })
     ```
-2. Open the micro:bit app and connect to the micro:bit.
+2. Open the micro:bit app, go to "My Programs".
-3. TODO: Rest of the instructions will be added soon.
+3. Tap on the "Fetch MY_DATA (V2 only)" button and follow the instructions
+   to connect the micro:bit via Bluetooth.
+4. Verify that the data a table of Time, X and Y acceleration values
+   is shown in the app.